wheelercj/pm-md/README.md

 ### Mac, Linux, and Windows (install from source)

-These steps require [Git](https://git-scm.com/) and [Go](https://go.dev/) to be installed.
+These steps require [Go](https://go.dev/) to be installed.

 1. In Postman, export a collection as a v2.1.0 collection.
-2. In a terminal, run `git clone https://github.com/wheelercj/postman-to-markdown.git` where you want this app's folder to appear.
+2. Choose one of the source code download options [here](https://github.com/wheelercj/pm-md/releases) (or `git clone`).
+3. Unzip the folder.
-3. `cd` into the new folder.
+4. Open a terminal in the new folder.
-4. Use `go build` to create an executable file.
+5. Run `go build` to create an executable file.
-5. Run the app with `./postman-to-markdown "json file path here"`.
-You can rename the executable file from `postman-to-markdown` to something shorter to make this easier if you want to.
+6. Run the app with `./pm-md "json file path here"`.

 If you will use this app often, you might want to [install the app](https://go.dev/doc/tutorial/compile-install).